schacon/gitbook/text/21_Redoing_Git_Reset_and_Revert/0_ Redoing_Git_Reset_and_Revert.markdown

 In this case git will attempt to undo the old change while leaving intact any changes made since then.
-If more recent changes overlap with the changes to be reverted, then you will be asked to fix conflicts manually, just as in the case of <<resolving-a-merge, resolving a merge>>.
+If more recent changes overlap with the changes to be reverted, then you will be asked to fix conflicts manually, just as in the case of resolving a merge.

 #### Fixing a mistake by modifying a commit ####